GoGuardian

 Dewey Decimal System Games

-Another fun way to introduce the Dewey Decimal System to your classes is through learning activities.
+Another fun way to introduce the Dewey Decimal System to your classes is through Learning activities.
 You can teach them about the 10 basic divisions of the DDS through flashcards, matching, and other compelling games.
 Get your students excited this year by celebrating the Dewey Decimal System a fun way!

 The Dewey Decimal System completely revolutionized the way that libraries operate, and without Melvin Dewey who knows what our system would be like.
 We would have lived a long time in the dark ages of mere alphabetization without the help of this organizational master.
 You can almost imagine walking around by lamplight trying to find a copy of Moby Dick, but you would have to dig through every M before you could find it.
 After the struggle of locating your book you wouldn’t have the energy to read and enjoy it.
 Thankfully, all our organizational needs were met when Mr. Dewey created his system of classification.